GrilloPress/recoil/book/chapter-one/hello-world-react.md

 Inside the starter pack you'll find plenty of examples and inside the build directory you'll find several versions of react.js and the JSXTransformer

 > JSX is a version of JavaScript combined with XML.
 The idea of JSX is to make a JavaScript syntax better optimized for rendering HTML inside of JS objects.
+At first the use of JSX and its XML-nature can be a bit of a put off for JS developers.
+But, stick with it.
+It is perfect for creating HTML templates with the added power of JavaScript.

 To get a handle on getting used to React.js, let's use these files but in our own html file.